 - Failure to report a (contingent) liability (such as arising from a dispute)

 - Target company dependent on one or (a few) customers

 In practice, financial due diligence is often combined with tax, legal and sometimes technical due diligence.
 When several due diligence exercises focused on these areas are conducted at the same time, the teams usually work closely together as their findings have an impact on multiple issues (e.g. from a financial perspective, liabilities overdue for a long time may have an adverse impact on the cash flow from assessed interest, and from a tax perspective, an obligation may arise to pay additional tax on the liabilities).
 This allows the client to obtain key information for the right decisions during the transaction.

 Due diligence findings are summarised in a report that can be used for negotiations for the purchase price or for obtaining funds for the contemplated transaction.
 The scope of the due diligence is optional (depending on the areas and periods of inquiry).
 Only basic areas can be examined that are of interest to the client, or an in-depth, extensive analysis can be conducted, depending on client specific requirements.

-RSM TACOMA is also a provider of comprehensive M&A consultancy including due diligence.
+RSM CZ is also a provider of comprehensive M&A consultancy including due diligence.
 We offer tax and financial due diligence services to Czech as well as foreign clients.